 In addition to meeting the above requirements, all lateral entry applicants must have been employed on a full time basis as a general authority paid commissioned officer for a minimum of 12 of the last 24 months at the time of application.
-Applicants must also have successfully completed a basic police training academy or become certified by the Washington State Equivalency Academy within one year from employment.
+Applicants must also have law enforcement certification from the Washington State Criminal Justice Training Commission or have certification from another state’s basic police training academy with an understanding that they must achieve certification by the Washington State Equivalency Academy within one year of employment.

 Police Officers are encouraged to further their education.
 The City provides a reimbursement program for tuition and fees for officers working towards a degree in Law Enforcement/Criminal Justice.